ermaccer/ultimate-mkd/README.md

 ## Changelog

+**V5**
+- New characters: Shang Tsung, Kung Lao, Johnny Cage
+- New stage: Acidbath
+- AI can now use all added characters in Chess Kombat
+- Added a new INI toggle that allows to improve draw distance in Konquest mode
+- Fixed Drahmin's projectile being breakable
+- Fixed Shao Kahn's taunt not playing properly
+- Fixed Quan Chi's projectile playing Havik sounds when fighting against Havik
+- Improved Sareena's weapon trails

 **V4.1**
 - Fixed Drahmin's infinite with propeller clock
 - Fixed Drahmin's propeller clock always hitting AI even if they blocked the first hit